stonepros/stone/doc/releases/firefly.rst

   recently accessed objects with automatic demotion of colder data to a base tier.
 Typically the cache pool is backed by faster storage devices like SSDs.
-* *Primary affinity*: Ceph now has the ability to skew selection of OSDs as the "primary" copy, which allows the read workload to be cheaply skewed away from parts of the cluster without migrating any data.
+* *Primary affinity*: Stone now has the ability to skew selection of OSDs as the "primary" copy, which allows the read workload to be cheaply skewed away from parts of the cluster without migrating any data.
-* *Key/value OSD backend* (experimental): An alternative storage backend for Ceph OSD processes that puts all data in a key/value database like leveldb.
+* *Key/value OSD backend* (experimental): An alternative storage backend for Stone OSD processes that puts all data in a key/value database like leveldb.
 This provides better performance for workloads dominated by key/value operations (like radosgw bucket indices).
 * *Standalone radosgw* (experimental): The radosgw process can now run